 In June of every year, the Nogi Works of UACJ Foil Corporation cleans the roughly 2km walking path between the works and Nogi Station, helping to beautify the area in the process.
-In June 2015, 13 volunteers including employees of the Nogi Works and business partners with staff on site joined in this event.
+In fiscal 2016, 16 volunteers including Nogi Works employees and employees of business partners performing work on site joined in this event.

 UACJ Foil Corporation, Shiga Works

 The Shiga Works of UACJ Foil Corporation conducts cleanup activities at the Yamadera Industrial Park, where it is located, as a contribution to local beautification.
-At the event held on December 1, 2015, 31 volunteers collected 14.5 kg of trash.
+At the event held on December 6, 2016, 33 volunteers collected approximately 9 kg of trash.

 Nikkin Co., Ltd., Saitama Plant

 Every year, the Saitama Plant of Nikkin Co., Ltd. helps to install lanterns for the cherry blossom festival sponsored by the Kiyoku Industrial Park in March, joins in cleanup activities in May and November, and helps to set up and manage the Noryo Fireworks Festival in July.
 The plant also cooperates with the environment section of the Kuki City government to inform employees, and suppliers and others visiting its facilities, of the city’s environmental initiatives (anti-littering, idling-stop, and curbside parking rules) for the roads surrounding the plant.